Punxsutawney School Board tables policy changes for further review

-PUNXSUTAWNEY — The Punxsutawney Area School Board voted to table policy changes following two periods of discussion, and the desire to re-word some of the changes being sent down the Pennsylvania School Board Association.
+PUNXSUTAWNEY — The Punxsutawney Area School Board voted to table policy changes following two periods of discussion, with the desire to reword some of the changes being sent to the Pennsylvania School Board Association.

-The discussion started at the committee meeting last Thursday when board members started to question some of the changes, and the broadness of some policies.
+The discussion started at the committee meeting last Thursday when board members began to question some of the changes, and the broadness of some policies.

-Board member David Wachob started to question why some of the changes needed to be made, and took issue with some of the language, mainly concerned that the new policy was giving more rights to some students than others.
+Board Member Dr. David Wachob started to question why some of the changes needed to be made, and took issue with some of the language, mainly concerned that the new policy was giving more rights to some students than others.

 Many of the policies listed for approval have to do with homeless students and the education of such students.
-Superintendent Thomas Lesniewski said the changes were legality based because the district is required to accept and educate any homeless students.
-Wachob also questioned Policy 202 “Eligibility of Nonresident Students,” worried the district was losing its decision making power when it came to nonresident students.
+Superintendent Thomas Lesniewski said the changes were legality-based because the district is required to accept and educate any homeless students.
+Wachob also questioned Policy 202 “Eligibility of Nonresident Students,” saying he was worried the district was losing its decision making power when it came to nonresident students.

 Wachob said he agreed with this, but didn’t want to see the local decision-making be taken away.

 “Well, if they’re sleeping here, they’re in our district and they’ve been placed here because they’re homeless, we monitor that the best we can and then basically, they usually either stay or they go someplace else.
-And we know when they’re withdrawing from our school, but in the past schools – the reason all these laws were changed was in the past school districts didn’t want to educate the students,” Lesniewski said.
+And we know when they’re withdrawing from our school, but the reason all these laws were changed was in the past school districts didn’t want to educate the students,” Lesniewski said.

 Wachob also took issue with Policy 221 “Dress and Grooming” that said educationally unstable students would not have the dress code enforced on them, questioning why this was included.
 Lesniewski again explained it was to ensure homeless students were not kept out of class for reasons they might not be able to help, like lack of appropriate clothing, saying “they don’t want you holding kids out, they want you to support them.”